• Skip to primary navigation

 Adding vanilla bean paste to the fudge mixture.

-I am using vanilla bean paste but you could add any flavouring here.
-Maple would be amazing and perhaps a mint extract for Christmas.
+I am using vanilla bean paste, but you could add any flavouring here.
+Maple would be amazing, and even a mint extract for Christmas.
 You could also add colouring at this stage as well if you wanted to jazz up your fudge.

 Adding icing sugar to the fudge mixture to thicken it up.